BIRSBiointegration/Hackathon/sc-targeted-proteomics/spatial_data/README.md

 In the *TNBC\_shareCellData* there are 41 image files, each corresponding to one patient.
 Within those image files, there is a matrix layer containing the ID of a particular cell for that patient, which corresponds to the *cellLabelInImage*.
-This means that the
+This can be used to link the proteomic measurements with location.

 The .tiff files can be saved into raster objects: